 Handle material: Aluminium och gummi

 Price: 405 SEK (Sweden 2015)

 I found an old rugged axe out by the cabin.
 After brushing of some dust and spiders web I can see it's an old classic; it's a "Säteryxa" (Säter Axe).
 This charming tool makes me wanna dig deeper into it's history.
-Helpful people at the municipality, hembyggdsförening and last but not least The Technical Museum (big thanks!) enlighten me about Säters Axe Factory that was founded in the year of 1894.
-They manufactured the appreciated Säter Axe up until the 1960's when the factory closed down.
-By then the Swedish Säter Axes hade been exported all over the world.
-My old and rusty find bears the name "SÄTER BANCO" on the left hand side of the axe's head .
+Helpful people at the municipality, hembyggdsförening and last but not least The Technical Museum enlighten me about the Säters Axe Factory that was built in the year of 1894.
+They manufactured the appreciated Säter Axe up until 1966 when the factory closed down.
+By then the Swedish Säter Axes had been exported all over the world.
+My old and rusty find bears the name "SÄTER BANCO" on the left hand side of the axe's head.
 This marking was put to use in 1920.
-Judging from the extensive material I've been provided I'd say that this particular axe might have been made during the 1920's.
+Judging from the material I've been provided I'd say that this particular axe might have been made during the 1920's.
 In an old catalog from 1935; Aktiebolaget Säters Yxfabrik, 1935 Års Katalog I can find a younger sibling named N:r 12 Huggyxa, Turpentinemodell.